TomaszGolaszewski/Tomasz_Empire_20022/README.md

 v0.12.0 - 01.04.2023

 * Added new pathfinding algorithm.
 Units now avoid terrain they cannot pass through.

-v0.11.10 - 25.03.2023

-* Added buttons for future assignment of the target for units to the factory.

 <p align="center">
   <img src="screens/screenshot2_20230115.png" alt="Tomasz Empire 20022 - Fleet">